rethinkpriorities/squigglepy/README.md

 # [2, 6, 5, 2, 6, 2, 3, 1, 5, 2]
 ```

-This is already included standard in the utils of this package.
-Use `sq.roll_die`.

 ### Bayesian inference

 1% of women at age forty who participate in routine screening have breast cancer.